-ISCAST has four categories of membership as follows:
+ISCAST has four categories of membership:

 To find out more about being a Fellow and application details, please see here.

-Associates are supporters of ISCAST but who do not have the qualifications, time or interest required to become Fellows.
+Associates are supporters of ISCAST but they do not have the qualifications, time or interest required to become Fellows.
 They support ISCAST’s Vision, Mission and Core Values.
 Many ISCAST associates are among our most active members and are key supporters of ISCAST’s program through financial and other means.